Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

 \subsection{Average SNR and Ergodic Rate}

-The average SNR and ergodic rate performance is computed using the PDF of SNR, which is given in \eqref{eq:aprox_snr_pdf}.
-Thus, expressions for the average SNR and ergodic rate for IM/DD \cite{Aghajanzadeh2011}:
+The average SNR and ergodic rate performance are important parameters for the design of communication systems.
+In general, expressions for the average SNR and ergodic rate for the IM/DD detector type is given as \cite{Aghajanzadeh2011}:

-It is noted that we have assumed that relay requires negligible time to relay the data while computing the ergodic rate.
+where $\zeta$ is the limit of integration.
+It can be easily seen that $\zeta \to \infty$ for the FPT channel due to the effect of atmospheric turbulence.
+However, for the FP channel, $\zeta=\min (A_1^2\gamma_0, A_2^2\gamma_0)$.
 Further, considering the shorter symbol duration (in the range of few nanoseconds), the OWC channel can be considered a slow-fading channel \cite{Esmail2017_Access}.
-We analyze the ergodic rate performance to provide an estimate on the throughput of the system.
+We also analyze the ergodic rate performance to provide an estimate on the throughput of the system.
+We assume that relay requires negligible time to relay the data while computing the ergodic rate.
 It should be noted that there is a vast literature on the ergodic rate performance on the slow fading FSO channels (See \cite{Yang2014_relay, multi_hop_turb2015, dual_hop_turb2017}, and references therein).

+In what follows, we derive closed-form expressions of the average SNR and ergodic capacity for the considered relay--assisted system for both FPT and FP fading channels.